cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 $ mpiexec -n 1 python julia-futures.py
 ```

+>Note: if command cms is not found, make sure to install cloudmesh-common, cloudmesh_base, cloudmesh-inventory via pip

 The multiplier variable serves as an integer which multiplies the
 standard resolution of the Julia set picture, which is 640x480.
 For example, issuing `cms set multipler=3` will produce a 1920x1440